-Next offense-item will be confiscated and returned to parent.
-Student, parent ,and leadership team will have a conference.
+Next offense-item will be confiscated and returned to the parent.
+Student, parent, and leadership will have a conference.
 Future possession of devices will be determined at conference.
+This policy also applies to field trips, athletic events, music events and any other school sponsored event.